Investiture of the Gods: Yin Jiao and Yin Hong

-Yin Jiao and Yin Hong were the sons of King Zhou of Shang, born to Queen Jiang.
+Yin Jiao and Yin Hong were the sons of Di Xin, born to Queen Jiang.
 Yin Jiao was originally the crown prince and Yin Hong was the prince of a county.
 After Daji plotted to kill Queen Jiang, the 2 princes were sentenced to death for premeditated regicide.
 Later they were rescued by the immortals of the Chan Sect and after they had achieved success in their cultivation, they each received a magic weapon from their master and went down the mountain to assist King Wu of Zhou.
 After Yin Hong went down the mountain, he was seduced by Shen Gongbao and changed his mind to become an enemy of Zhou.
 Although the Yiqi Immortal Ma Yuan assisted him, Ma Yuan was turned into ashes by Chi Jingzi with the Tai Chi Diagram.
 Since Ma Yuan's name was not on the Conferred God List, the Taoist Zhunti took him to the West.
 On the other hand, he accepted 2 generals, Wen Liang and Ma Shan after Yin Jiao bid farewell to his master.
 Shen Gongbao provoked him to oppose Jiang Ziya with the tragic death of Yin Hong and Yin Jiao angrily helped the Yin Dynasty.
 Luo Xuan, the Flame Immortal of Fire Dragon Island came forward to help him, but Luo Xuan was defeated by Princess Longji and was eventually burned to death by Li Jing in a pagoda.
 Yin Jiao was defeated by Jiang Ziya and the Taoist Master Ran Deng and died from being ploughed.
-King Zhou ordered Hong Jin to go to war.
+Di Xin ordered Hong Jin to go to war.
 Hong Jin was defeated by Princess Longji and was about to be killed by her but Elder Yuehe said that they were destined to be together so they chose a date to get married.